 The Austin College Department of Archives and Special Collections is located on the second floor of Abell Library.
-It is the goal of the College Archivist, Justin Banks, to make the collection more accessible and useful for student, faculty, staff, and guest researchers.
+It is the goal of the Archives to make the collection more accessible and useful for student, faculty, staff, and guest researchers.
 Please explore this guide to learn more about the collection, explore newly added finding aids, and view policies regarding access.

-Contact the college archivist to schedule a research appointment.
+Contact Emily Eldridge, Library Associate for Archives and Resource Sharing, with questions related to the archives or to schedule an appointment.
 Appointments ensure that the research room is properly staffed and that the requested material is both available and in usable condition.
 Appointments are only available during the times listed below.
 Circumstances occasionally arise that may alter availability, so please contact the college archivist with any questions.

 |Saturday & Sunday||CLOSED|